 These family sponsorship programs are divided into categories based on the relationship between the Canadian sponsor and sponsored family member.
-These categories include
+The Family Sponsorship program works as follows:

 In this guide, we will explore these different family sponsorship immigration streams in detail and provide the information you need to understand the process of sponsoring your family to Canada.

 Before we get into each program's different ins and outs, we must establish whether or not you can be eligible for a Family Sponsorship in Canada.

 To be eligible to be sponsored to Canada under any family sponsorship immigration stream, you must meet specific criteria.

 While each family program has different eligibility requirements, numerous requirements stand across all programs.
 They are as follows.